JackYupeng/CS411-Project/README.md

 # TenantUnionPlus
 Web project for CS411.
-Helps students find ideal apartment. server.py is the file where most parts of the code are.
+Helps students of UIUC find ideal apartment. server.py is the file where most parts of the code are.
+Used Flask as the web framework

 # To start:
 <!-- 0. run